kdaigle/random-repositories/README.md

 Export the results to CSV.

-Then, pull do this repository.
+Then, pull down this repository.

+`git@github.com:kdaigle/random-repositories.git`

 Run `bundle install`.
 Set the `path_to_bigquery_csv` variables to the full file path to your CSV.
+I've included a sample file here that you can replace.

 Setup a GitHub [personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with `public_repo` scope.